 Getting Started. . .

 Enrollment to Wallace Community College (WCC) is the first step of application to the PN program.
 You must complete a WCC application and be UNCONDITIONALLY ACCEPTED to WCC.
 This process will provide you with acceptance to WCC, but not to the PN program.
-Enrollment Services is the unit responsible for administering all admissions policies and procedures for admission to WCC.
-If you are unsure of your WCC application status or need an application, please contact Enrollment Services at (334) 556-2473.
-In order for you to be unconditionally accepted to WCC, the following documents must be received in Enrollment Services:
+The Admissions Office is the unit responsible for administering all admissions policies and procedures for admission to WCC.
+If you are unsure of your WCC application status or need an application, please contact the Admissions Office at (334) 556-2473.
+In order for you to be unconditionally accepted to WCC, the following documents must be received in the Admissions Office:

 - Wallace Community College “Application for Admission.”